KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/18-waters-sea.md

 The channel capacity of the Firmament is bounded by the seal index.
 This explains:

-- Why only certain archetypes incarnate (not all DP/DL modes cross C₁₃)
+- Why only certain archetypes incarnate (not all DP / DL modes cross C₁₃)
 - Why embodiment requires permission (σ must be > 0 for passage)
 - Why some ideas never manifest (C₁₃ blocks them at threshold)

 **Example — Plato’s Forms:**
-Plato’s World of Forms (DP/DL at L₄) vs. World of Shadows (ES/EM at L₁):
+Plato’s World of Forms (DP / DL at L₄) vs. World of Shadows (ES / EM at L₁):

 - The “cave wall” = C₁₃ membrane
 - Forms “cast shadows” = archetypes project through C₁₃ into embodiment